FiiZzioN/Rainmeter.Wisp/README.md

     - Fixed Weather Code entry box not displaying in the proper location.
     - Changed how the Recycle Bin app handled displaying the 'Empty' option when showing its current size.
     - Better clarified how you should enter your email username and password.
-    - Added ‘Version Information’ tab to the config.
+    - Added â€˜Version Informationâ€™ tab to the config.
     - Removed many duplicate and unused images.
     - Added variable so users can more easily edit the maximum number of emails that the skin will register.